Ludwig Wittgenstein: PhD and fellowship

-According to Feigl (as reported by Monk), upon attending a conference in Vienna by mathematician L. E. J. Brouwer, Wittgenstein remained quite impressed, taking into consideration the possibility of a "return to Philosophy".
+According to Feigl (as reported by Monk), upon attending a conference in Vienna by mathematician L. E. J. Brouwer, Wittgenstein remained quite impressed and considered the possibility of a "return to Philosophy".
 At the urging of Ramsey and others, Wittgenstein returned to Cambridge in 1929.
 Keynes wrote in a letter to his wife: "Well, God has arrived.
 I met him on the 5.15 train."
-Despite this fame, he could not initially work at Cambridge as he had failed to obtain a degree, so he applied as an advanced undergraduate.
+Despite this fame, he could not initially work at Cambridge, as he had failed to obtain a degree, so he applied as an advanced undergraduate.
 Russell noted that his previous residency was sufficient to fulfil eligibility requirements for a PhD, and urged him to offer the Tractatus as his thesis.
-Frank Ramsey was formally appointed as his supervisor.
-As the Tractatus was already completed and published this was a nominal role.
-He did however, at Wittgenstein's request, fulfill the administrative requirement that every PhD be accompanied with an abstract by writing the same himself.
-Wittgenstein was examined in 1929 by Russell and Moore At the end of the thesis defence, Wittgenstein clapped the two examiners on the shoulder and said, '"Don't worry, I know you'll never understand it."
-Braithwaite, quoting from memory, recalls that Moore wrote in the examiner's report: "I myself consider that this is a work of genius; but, even if I am completely mistaken and it is nothing of the sort, it is well above the standard required for the Ph.D. degree."
+Frank Ramsey was formally appointed as his supervisor, and they met regularly during what would become the last year of Ramsey's life.

+As the Tractatus was already completed and published, this was a nominal role.
+Ramsey did, however—at Wittgenstein's request—fulfil the administrative requirement that every PhD thesis be accompanied by an abstract, by writing the abstract himself.
+Wittgenstein was examined in 1929 by Russell and Moore.
+At the end of the thesis defence, Wittgenstein clapped the two examiners on the shoulder and said, "Don't worry, I know you'll never understand it."
+Braithwaite, quoting from memory, recalls that Moore wrote in the examiners' report: "I myself consider that this is a work of genius; but, even if I am completely mistaken and it is nothing of the sort, it is well above the standard required for the Ph.D. degree."
 Wittgenstein was appointed as a lecturer and was made a fellow of Trinity College.
 On 17 November 1929 he delivered a lecture on ethics to the Heretics Society in Cambridge.

+Wittgenstein was given a research position at Trinity College, Cambridge and began teaching classes at Cambridge in 1930.
+During the following years he began a productive period of philosophical writing which he also developed in his lectures.

+Return to Cambridge Moral Sciences Club

+Wittgenstein reportedly resumed attending the Cambridge Moral Sciences Club in 1929 and dominated meetings; for a time, he stopped attending in the early 1930s after complaints that he gave no one else a chance to speak.